Proven-Paradox/shaper-system/Handbook.md

 * At Level 4, 9, 14, … the character increases their Physical or Mental Offense.
 * At Level 5, 10, 15, … the character increases any one of their Attributes by 1 and gains a Talent (more on Talents in [Chapter 8](#chapter-8-talents)).

-> It might be good to have a plan about when to increase your level.
-XU is mostly interested in Skills, and so levels up when their skills are all maxed out for a given level, choosing combat stats only when they feel it necessary.
+> It might be good to have a plan about when to increase your Level.
+XU is mostly interested in Skills, and so Levels up when their skills are all maxed out for a given Level, choosing combat stats only when they feel it necessary.
-> Meanwhile Marona generally levels up when she's taken Magic Attack, Vitality, and Capacity to the maximum her level allows.
+> Meanwhile Marona generally Levels up when she's taken Magic Attack, Vitality, and Capacity to the maximum her Level allows.

 When Leveling up can have one of two benefits, the benefit must be applied to the lower option.
 For example, if a character which has one point in Vitality and no points in Capacity purchases Level 2, they gain a point in Capacity.
 If a character’s base Physical Offense (i.e. before Attributes and other modifiers are added) is 0 while their base Mental Offense is 3, and the character purchases Level 4, then their base Physical Offense improves by one.
 If there is a tie, the player chooses which improvement they gain.